kodlian/SwiftRegexDSL/README.md

  Digit()
 }
 ```
-Take notice that a `String` is not a `Regex`, but rather an expression convertible to a Regex.
+Take notice that a `String` is not a `Regex` component per se, but rather an expression convertible to a Regex.
 Which means, If you need to apply a modifier wrap it in a `Text`.

 #### Quantifier
 You can attach a quantifier using the `quantified(...)`  modifier or any shortcuts `zeroOrMore`,  `oneOrMore`,  `zeroOrOne`,  `exactly`  to specify the number of occurrences a pattern should match.